vilkh3m/docker_nginx_php_python/README.md

 # nginx_php_python

- Example configuration of nginx with python and php with differen version in one
+Example configuration of nginx with python and php with different version in one on docker